vivekxp/wakery/readme.md

 ## About Wakery

-Wakery is a SPA written with scability in mind.
+Wakery is a SPA written with scalability in mind.
 Although the App currently only support basic CURD features.
 The APP can be easily extended to add more features.

 ### App libraries
 Wakery is written in AngularJS.
-To minimize the styling work, Angular Material is used. ngRoute is used for routing within the application
+To minimise the styling work, Angular Material is used. ngRoute is used for routing within the application

 ### Build libraries